-Without the clarification that "sexual orientation" discrimination does not encompass a lawyer's refusal to approve or support same-sex conduct, refusal to represent an individual in a matter related to such conduct, or expressed opposition to such conduct, lawyers could be driven out of the practice because of their sincerely held and Constitutionally protected religious beliefs.
-To use the proposed rule to coerce an attorney to represent clients to support the advancing of conduct that the attorney considers harmful to both the individuals involved and to our society violates several constitutional protections, including compelled speech and asembly.
+Without the clarification that "sexual orientation" discrimination does not encompass a lawyer's refusal to approve or support same-sex conduct, refusal to represent an individual in a matter related to such conduct, or expressed opposition to such conduct, lawyers could be driven out of the practice because of their sincerely held and constitutionally protected religious beliefs.
+To use the proposed rule to coerce an attorney to represent clients to support the advancing of conduct that the attorney considers harmful to both the individuals involved and to our society violates several constitutional protections, including compelled speech and assembly.

 Finally, if "sexual orientation" is included, the rule also should clarify that the term does not include "gender identity" and that the category of "sex" does not include either "sexual orientation" or "gender identity."
-These positions have been put forward in proposed federal regulations by the EEOC in the prior administration, but they are not universally accepted or approved expansions of the category of "sex."
-The proposed inclusion of "gender identity" to the categories of "sexual orientation" and "sex" indicates that the terms do not include each other, but this point should be made explicit to address, in part, the vagueness of the term sexual orientation (and gender identity).
+These positions have been put forward in proposed federal regulations by the EEOC in the prior administration and upheld as a reasonable reading of the term by two en banc federal courts of appeals over vigorous dissents, but, as both history and current dissenting opinions demonstrate, they are not universally accepted or approved expansions of the category of "sex."10 The proposed inclusion of "gender identity" to the categories of "sexual orientation" and "sex" indicates that the terms do not include each other, but this point should be made explicit to address, in part, the vagueness of the term sexual orientation (and gender identity).